Earle Pescatore, DO

 About me

-Dr. Earle Pescatore, Jr. was born and raised in South Florida.
-He attended college at William Penn University in Oskaloosa Iowa on a Presidential Scholarship.
+Dr. Earle Pescatore Jr. was born and raised in South Florida.
+He attended college at William Penn University in Oskaloosa, Iowa on a Presidential Scholarship.
 He returned to South Florida to attend medical school at Nova Southeastern University.
-Following medical school, Dr. Pescatore entered the United States Navy and completed his internship and residency in the military.
+Following medical school, Dr. Pescatore entered the United States Navy and completed his internship and residency through the military.

 He has held faculty appointments at multiple medical schools during his career but is excited to be a full-time faculty member at Southern Illinois University School of Medicine.
 Dr. Pescatore sees patients at the SIU Medicine Pelvic Wellness Center.